Oofles/devaultsecurity/content/en/blog/security/tragedy-dns-security.md

 **Key Management and signing configuration**

-The most secure method is DNSSEC key signing is offline signing of static zone.
+The most secure method of DNSSEC key signing is offline signing of static zones.
 This allows you to keep the key secure and disconnected from the network.
 Unfortunately, this also makes changing DNS information more complicated taking additional time and effort to apply changes.
 Still, this model works well as long as your DNS information does not change often.

 Live-signing DNS records is possible, but the configuration is much more complex and puts the private key at risk.